 An Alternative View

 What I have so far described is the traditional account of how Islamic law, fiqh, was derived.
 A number of modern scholars, of whom the most influential was Joseph Schact, have argued that that account is in large part fictional.
 He pointed out a large number of cases in which companions of the Prophet, who would surely have been familiar with the legal rules he followed, made decisions inconsistent with the rules later deduced from hadith.
 His conclusion was that all or almost all of the hadith, including the supposedly authenticated ones, were bogus, invented in the early centuries in the course of conflicts over the law.
 In his view Muslim law was actually an amalgam of pre-existing Arabic legal rules, administrative regulations created by the first Muslim dynasty, and legal rules taken over from the rules of the conquered provinces.
 Once disputes arose among different schools of law, the authority of the Prophet provided the most decisive evidence available, so both sides to such disputes invented traditions to support their positions.
 Scholars who argued for derivations of the law not based on divine revelation, whether via Koran or hadith, eventually lost out to those with the opposite position.
-More recent scholars have criticized various parts of Schacht’s argument but most, at least among non-Muslim western scholars, appear to accept large parts of his thesis.
+More recent scholars have criticized parts of Schacht’s argument but most, at least among non-Muslim western scholars, appear to accept much of his thesis.

 The Schools of Law